Generic Name: polyethylene glycol/electrolytes/ascorbic acid (POL-ee-ETH-i-leen GLYE-kol/e-LECK-troe-lites/as-KORE-bik AS-id)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Bloating; increased thirst or hunger; nausea; rectal irritation; stomach cramps or pain; tiredness; vomiting.
+Bloating; increased thirst or hunger; indigestion; nausea; rectal irritation; stomach cramps or pain; tiredness; trouble sleeping; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fainting; persistent or severe nausea and vomiting; severe or persistent stomach bloating, swelling, or pain; shivering; symptoms of blood electrolyte problems (eg, confusion; irregular heartbeat; mental or mood changes; muscle pain, weakness, or cramping; seizures); symptoms of dehydration (eg, decreased urination; dizziness; dry mouth or eyes; headache; sluggishness; weakness); trouble sleeping; vomiting of blood.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chills; fainting; persistent or severe nausea and vomiting; rectal bleeding; severe or persistent stomach bloating, swelling, or pain; symptoms of blood electrolyte problems (eg, confusion; irregular heartbeat; mental or mood changes; muscle pain, weakness, or cramping; seizures); symptoms of dehydration (eg, decreased urination, dizziness, dry mouth or eyes, headache, sluggishness, weakness); vomiting of blood.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.